Skip to content

 Of the five of us, how many do you think took the time to actually read it?
 One participant told us, “I don’t read books”.
 Another participant, a last-minute addition to this course, wouldn’t have had time.
 My tentmate brought it with him to read on rest days.
 This was homework people.
 Denali Prep is the mid-term exam!
 So I would consider participants not studying beforehand as another point of failure.

-I just barely looked a the AMS application for Expeditions.
+I just barely discovered the AMS application for Expeditions.
 THAT IS WHAT WE SHOULD HAVE BEEN REQUIRED TO COMPLETE!!!!!!!
 This is exactly what I’m talking about here!
 Those same questions, qualifications and previous experiences should be the filter for any Denali Prep course, AMS or other.

 Maybe Next Time

-If all this equates to not being ready for D-Prep, then you better look at some local training opportunities or more frequent trips with your friends to work out these kinks before signing up for something as close to summiting Denali without summiting Denali.
-Do your homework beforehand because your day on Denali is like the final exam.
+If all this equates to not being ready for D-Prep, then you have some work to do!
+Look into local training opportunities.
+Plan more frequent trips with your friends.
+Work out your kinks before signing up for something as close to summiting Denali without summiting Denali.
+Get your homework done because your day on Denali will be like the final exam.
 That’s how I went into this AMS course.

 I expected this AMS course to be harder… a lot harder!